 Our future performance depends on the continued services and continuing contributions of our senior management to execute on our business plan, and to identify and pursue new opportunities and product innovations.
-The loss of services of senior management, particularly Ken Xie, our Co-founder, President and Chief Executive Officer, Michael Xie, our Co-founder, Vice President of Engineering and Chief Technology Officer, Ken Goldman, our Vice President and Chief Financial Officer, and any of our senior sales leaders, could significantly delay or prevent the achievement of our development and strategic objectives.
+Recently, Ken Goldman, our former Vice President and Chief Financial Officer, resigned from his position in October 2012.
+The loss of services of other members of senior management, particularly Ken Xie, our Co-founder, President and Chief Executive Officer and Michael Xie, our Co-founder, Vice President of Engineering and Chief Technology Officer, and any of our senior sales leaders, could significantly delay or prevent the achievement of our development and strategic objectives.
 In addition, key personnel may be distracted by activities unrelated to our business.
 The loss of the services, or distraction, of our senior management for any reason could adversely affect our business, financial condition and results of operations.